mickeytheq/ZoopDocs/docs/imageupload/ImageUpload.md

 | [Cloudflare R2](CloudflareR2.md) | Yes^ | High | Yes^ | No | Advanced users only.
 Free-option with time-limited free-tier only |
 | [FTP](Ftp.md) | No | High | No | No | For advanced uses/niche use cases only |
 | [Local](Local.md) | Yes^ | Low | N/A | N/A | Suitable for local testing |

+## Rate-limiting

+Many image hosts, particularly free ones, implement rate-limiting.
+When you are working with a larger projects and uploading many images Zoop may encounter an error from the image host.
+If the error message contains anything about rate-limiting, too many requests or words to that effect, you can assume you've hit that limit.
+The workaround is to wait (typically an hour or so) for the limit to reset and try again.
+Zoop will remember how far you got and pickup from the error.
+Or you can explore paid options for that or a different image host.